- 1 Mornington Peninsula Wine History

 4.8 ⭐️ Google Review from 52 reviews

 Polperro Winery is nestled amongst 25 acres of vines in the heart of Red Hill on the Mornington Peninsula.
-Offering boutique, luxury villa style accommodation, cellar door and restaurant, Polperro Winery has established a reputation for top quality wines and delicious food.
-Open for lunch and dinner, the sun-drenched dining room and restaurant offer stunning views over the grapevines.
+Polperro Winery has established a reputation for top quality wines and delicious food by offering boutique, luxury villa-style accommodation, cellar door, and restaurant experiences.
+Open for lunch and dinner, the sun-drenched dining room and restaurant offer stunning views over the vines.

 Panton Vineyard is a family-owned and boutique vineyard located in Shoreham on the Mornington Peninsula.
 Established in 1995, this family-run winery with a northeast aspect produces high-quality Rose, Sangiovese, Pinot Gris and Pinot Noir.
 This single estate winery produces premium wine grapes that are sourced by other local wineries including Tucks Ridge, T’Gallant, Quealy wines, Stonier and Balnarring Vineyard.

 T’Gallant Cellar Door located in Main Ridge Mornington Peninsula has been inspired by Italy.
 With a large piazza overlooking the vineyard, you can taste wines as you enjoy wood-fired pizza and the classic provincial Italian style dishes.
 Established in 1990 with two vineyards planted with Pinot Grigio, the distinctive differences between them encouraged further exploration of Italian and French winemaking methods.
 T’Gallant Pinot Grigio has a style typical of northern Italy with a rich, luscious character, while T’Gallant Pinot Gris is influenced by Alsace in France and Friuli in Italy.